evidentlyai/evidently/docs/book/evaluations/snapshots.md

 ws.add_report(project.id, data_report)
 ```

-**Send a Test Suite**.
-To create and send Test Suite with data drift checks, passing current and reference data:
+**Compute and send a Test Suite**.
+To create and send a Test Suite with data drift checks, passing current and reference data:

 ```python
 drift_checks = TestSuite(tests=[